thunderdust/Solaris/catalog.md

 2. Authorize the access to sales reports to all marketing executive roles.
 When marketing executives logs into the system with their own account, they have the sales report sections displayed by default.
 3. Build promotion functionality which can apply to selected list of products.
 The items in a list can be selected by specifying models, brands, tags or other customized standards.
 Users can also set the promotion name, valid period, discount amount etc.

-### [User D]
-Post/Position:
-Accountant

-IT literacy:
-Medium knowledge about IT; Capable of using web applications; Capable of utilizing some accounting software and office software suites.

-Frequency of using the software:
-Few times per month (usually at the end of month when sales reports are required).

-Purpose of using the software:
-Sum up sales amounts; Produce sales reports based on the sales performance records.

-Situation of using the software:
-1. When accountants need to calculate the total sales amount for a month
-2. When sales reports are needed for marketing analysis or as requested by the general manager, accountants have to use the software to obtain data that is essential for producing the reports.

-Describe what user expects.
-1. The software should accelerate and/or simplify the process of summing up sales amount.
-2. The software should be able to present various forms of data based on customized standards.
-For instance, generate the sales amount for certain model of laptop for certain period of time, or generate sales performance of some sales representatives for last month.
-3. The software should be helpful to accountants when they want to produce the sales report

-Your proposal to solve the object
-1. Design the accounting functions such that sales amount are dynamically calculated whenever there is a change on it.
-When accountants need the sum all they need to do is to request this already existed data from the software.
-2. Build various search filters for the sales data presentation functions.
-Users can tailor the data presented by many options, such as model, sales representative name, period etc.
-3. Build advanced report functions to assist the sales report production.
-Users are not only allowed to filter data by some pre-defined attributes, but also able to obtain some advanced statistics such as the monthly sales growth rate of certain products, monthly sales performance growth rate of certain sales representatives, monthly business growth rate of the company, the percentage certain products hold in the total sales amount for certain month, etc.

 ---
 ## Chapter 3 - Descriptions of each "Merit"